 Mission of the Dance Studies Program

 The Mission of The Dance Studies Program is to offer opportunities for students to develop excellence in creative, performance, and scholarly pursuits at our liberal arts college.
-We strive to provide a diverse learning environment to prepare students for an increasing multicultural society and interconnected world.
+We strive to provide a diverse learning environment to prepare students for an increasingly multicultural society and interconnected world.

 Our emphasis this academic year has been to further strengthen our mission by nurturing student creativity, performance, and scholarly pursuits at our liberal arts college.
 Artist-in-residence, Guy Thorne, Chung-Fu Chang, Norwood Pennewell, Robin Dunn and Molly Christie González collaborated with general students and the dance ensemble, giving students an opportunity to glean knowledge from this esteemed professional.
 By providing a diverse learning environment students broaden their viewpoint to participate in our multicultural society and interrelated world.
 In September 2012, Jon Lehrer and his Dance Company were artists-in-residence working directly with students in the introduction to dance, dance composition, kinesiology, and dance technique courses, giving students an opportunity to glean knowledge from this esteemed professional company.

 We continue in our endeavor to prepare students for an ever-increasing multicultural world.
 We have been able to do so with our new Adjunct Instructor Nicolette Ferguson and Associate Professor of Dance, Dr. Mark Broomfield ‘94, Recipient of the Statewide 2013 SUNY Faculty Diversity Appointment, who embodies the best of what our program represents, and our collaboration with Professor Shahin Monshipour in staging authentic Persian dance, thus providing a diverse cultural experience for our students.